gauntface/web-push-book/src/_content/chapter-05/01-push-events.md

 Here we are calling a function that returns a promise `pushReceivedTracking()` and also making a network request, getting the response and showing a notification.
-We make sure the service worker is kepts alive by passing a promise from *promise.all()* into `event.waitUntil()`.
-This way waitUntil won't do anything *until* both promises have finished and that means we will have shown a notification.
+We make sure the service worker is kept alive by combining these promises with a promise from *promise.all()*.
+It's this promise that we pass into `event.waitUntil()` meaning the browser will  wait until both promises have finished before checking for a notification and terminating the service worker.

 > **Tip:** If you ever find your promise chains confusing or a little messy
 > I find that breaking things into functions help to reduce complication.